multisensorylb/stats506/README.md

 Blood pressure includes Systolic and Diastolic meeasurements from each participant.
 We can regress by building individual models for each DV.

-There is also possible a possibility to treat blood pressure as category variable.
+There is also possible a possibility to treat blood pressure as a categorical variable.
 For example hypertension, normal, hypotension ([Softmax](http://deeplearning.stanford.edu/tutorial/supervised/SoftmaxRegression/) can deal with this).
 Or just group the blood pressure by hypertension, normal, hypotensio, and regress respectively.